qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

     for result in results_2q:
         print(result)

-Selecting :math:`y`-axis values
+Selecting the analyzed quantity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can set what you want to use as the :math:`y`-axis metric for fitting by setting
+You can set what you want to use as the metric for fitting by setting the
-the ``y-axis`` analysis option.
-Here's an example of plotting the success probability
+``analyzed_quantity`` analysis option.
+Here's an example of plotting the success
-instead of the default:
+probability instead of the default:

 .. jupyter-execute::